• Skip to primary navigation

 • The type of oats matters.
 Rolled or old fashioned oats work best.
 Use steel cut oats if you don't plan on eating them the next day as they won't absorb enough water overnight.
 I don't recommend instant or quick oats because they tend to get overly mushy.

-• Pop them in the microwave.
+• Heat em' up!
 I didn't understand the overnight oats craze until I started warming them up.
 Something about the cold, creamy texture just wasn't doing it for me.
 After 20-30 seconds in the microwave, I became obsessed.
 A little warmth also helped accentuate the flavors.

 Toppings